Astrogeek12/MultiLang/README.md

 # MultiLanguage Conversion
-EasyOCR is a python tool which  recognizes text in Multiple Languages from PDF and Google API is used to convert the text to any language
+EasyOCR is a python tool which  recognizes text in Multiple Languages from PDF and Google API is used to convert the text to respective language